TES3MP/CoreScripts/tutorials/Timers.md

 # Timers

 Timer functions are provided as a global `timers` table.
-All of them accept delay in milliseconds, but you can use [`time` functions](#time-unit-conversions) to convert diffirent units.
+All of them accept delay in milliseconds, but you can use [`time` functions](#time-unit-conversions) to convert different units.

 ## Timeout and Interval